 More Difficult to Drop Down Strengths

-There aren't step down options for salt nicotine like there are for freebase nicotine.
+There aren't step down options for salt nicotine like there are for regular nicotine.
 Disposables are pre-filled and you get what you get which is almost always 50mg of salt nicotine.
-That’s why we feel freebase nicotine is much more effective with helping smokers make the switch to vaping.
+That’s why we feel regular nicotine is much more effective with helping smokers make the switch to vaping.
 It makes it easier to overcome a nicotine dependence by gradually dropping your nicotine strength down to nicotine-free (0mg) and ultimately cutting out your vaping habit altogether.

 Now that you’ve weighed the pros and the cons, do you think disposable vapes are right for you?